 Virtual reality should not be confused with 360° photos and video, which is simply a still image or recording captured in the round.
 We provide an example of this type of video later in the article.

-NBC is scheduled to broadcast 85 hours of the 2016 Rio Olympics in 360° video.
-This includes the opening and closing ceremonies, and sports like men’s basketball, gymnastics, track and field, and fencing.
+In 2016, NBC broadcasted 85 hours of the Rio Olympics in 360° video.
+This included the opening and closing ceremonies, and sports like men’s basketball, gymnastics, track and field, and fencing.

 Augmented Reality (AR):